arei/npmbox/README.md

     underlying `npm` invocation.
 Works on both `npmbox` and `npmunbox`.
 In the latter case, this can help prevent unboxing from inadvertently hitting the network (by specifying nonexistent proxies).

-UPDATE December 21, 2016: v4.1.0 of npmbox is out.
-  * Support for running npmbox on a top-level local package, e.g.
-    `npmbox path/to/my/package`. **Note:** You cannot be `cd`ed to the directory to box.
-(That is, `npmbox .` won't work.)
-This is addressed in a future version.

-UPDATE December 20, 2016: v4.0.2 of npmbox is out.
-  * Fix a couple issues which could cause npmbox to incorrectly try to use the network.
-  * Support for top-level install targets that aren't simple npm package names.

-UPDATE August 9, 2016: v4.0.0 of npmbox is out.
-  * Support for bundling multiple packages into a single .npmbox file!
-(Hooray!)
-  * Roll back version of tar.gz lib to solve large tar file bug.
-  * Fix error where npmbox would not give an error on a failure.

 Also worthy of note is that npm, inc. has begun thinking and working in how to do this within npm itself (and hopefully obsoleting this project entirely).
 There's a good blog post over at npm, inc called "dealing with problematic dependencies in a restricted network environment" that details some of the problems: [Check it out here!](http://blog.npmjs.org/post/145724408060/dealing-with-problematic-dependencies-in-a)